 Anyone who has ever played a game or sport with me or against me will attest to the next statement.
 I am a competitor.
 Always have been.
 My family is competitive.
 We used to shoot free throws in our driveway on a full-sized, perfectly-measured basket to decide who had to feed the dogs.
 When I was 6.
 I fed the dogs.
 A lot.
 But eventually, I became pretty good at shooting free throws and there were actually some days when my much older, basketball playing brothers or my Dad had to feed those dogs!
 I was a gymnast and competed for many years.
 I ran track (badly).
 I was a cheerleader and diver in high school and college.
 I played tennis for many years as an adult.
 I’ve played Scrabble and every other board game or card game with my Mom & aunts since I was about 8.
 I learned to play War (cards) when I was 2.
 And even though my parents taught my brothers and me to be good losers and to be generous to our opponents, and that doing our best was really the only thing that mattered, we still hate to lose with every cell in our being.

 My best friend is not competitive.
 She played tennis with us for a few years and, while she always played to win and was a very good player, as soon as it was over, win or lose – her mood was the same.
 She would laugh if she hit a bad shot and truly didn’t mind what the final score was.
 She was enjoying the moment.
 For the longest time, I didn’t get it.
 Part of me thought she was a little crazy for not needing the win.
 Another part of me was impressed that she could let things go so easily and move on.
-These are the kinds of people who rarely get migraines.
+These are the kinds of people who probably don't get migraines.

 So it’s no surprise that when I first came to yoga, I found myself looking around the room and wanting my poses to look “better” or “deeper” or “more perfect” than someone else's poses.
-It took me a while to understand that competition and yoga just don’t jive.
+It took me a while to understand that competition and yoga just aren't quite compatible.
 (Don’t get me started on the new yoga competitions popping up – that’s a blog for another day).
 Yoga is about being okay with where you are today.
 There is no perfect pose, only one that is perfect for your body in that moment.
 Slowly but surely, I started to understand this and started to not only really feel my body, but to actually listen to it.
 Our bodies talk to us all the time – we just don’t always listen.
 As one of my favorite teachers, Sally, always says, “Be okay with where you are, but open to possibilities.”
 I love that so much that you may have heard me say it in class.
 Thank you, Sally!

 Not being competitive doesn’t mean being stagnant in your practice.
 It’s okay to push your edge when your body gives permission and to learn new poses or strive for more flexibility, more balance, more strength, more peace of mind.
 But it’s the competition with others in your class or even with your own body that will work against you.